kovac031/DevQuestionsAndAnswers_CSharp/README.md

 { ... }
 ```

-## 5. describe method overriding.
+## 5. Describe method overriding.
 What is the purpose of the virtual statement?
 When calling a method makes it use the child class implementation instead of the parent class implementation.

 Parent class method must be virtual or override.